ablarchives/twilio-plugin/README.md

 **Features**
 - Adds the Twilio PHP library
+- Adds a webhook to listen for STOP incoming SMS
+- Adds a webhook to listen for incoming SMS and forward to specific number

 **Functionality**
 - Add support where needed by calling using `Twilio\Rest\Client as TwilioClient`
+- Twiml app should be setup to submit SMS messages to `/twilio/sms/in` so that messages can be checked

 **Requirements**
 - Twilio account